amazon-archives/fully-automated-neo4j-to-neptune/README.md

 $ npm install
 $ npm run deploy
 ```

+The app will ask questions while showing you what it's trying to create.
+Just
-**Pro Tip: This app will ask questions.
-Be prepared to enter 'y' whenever asked to let it run.
-It's going to take about 10 minutes to setup everything so sit back, relax, and grab your beverage of choice.**
+respond with a 'y' to let it do its stuff.
+It will take about 10 minutes to
+deploy the infrastructure and run the required code to automate the migration.

 After running the app, you'll see an output similar to the following:
 ![output](/bootstrapper/images/fully-automated-neptune-output.png)

-**Pro Tip: the code uses the `default` AWS CLI profile**
+Please note: the code uses the `default` AWS CLI profile

+# Destroy

 To cleanup after you are done